How to Apply for a Cannabis Event Organizer License in Minnesota

 Common Local Permits and Approvals

-• Public Health and Sanitation, the event includes food or beverage service, temporary food vendor permits and sanitation plans are often required.
+Public Health and Sanitation: If the event includes food or beverage service, temporary food vendor permits and sanitation plans are often required.

-• Noise/Sound Permits: There will be amplified sound or live music; a noise permit may be needed per local ordinances.
+Noise/Sound Permits: If there will be amplified sound or live music, a noise permit may be needed per local ordinances.

-• Alcohol Sales/Consumption Permits: Cannabis events may not allow alcohol consumption by state law, but if other portions of the event involve alcohol, separate liquor licensing is needed—sometimes triggering additional local review.
+Alcohol Sales/Consumption Permits: Cannabis events may not allow alcohol consumption by state law.
+However, if other portions of the event involve alcohol, separate liquor licensing is needed—sometimes triggering additional local review.

-• Traffic and Public Safety Approvals: Depending on event size, local governments may require plans or fees for traffic management, crowd control, parking, and emergency medical presence.c
+Traffic and Public Safety Approvals: Depending on the event size, local governments may require plans or fees for traffic management, crowd control, parking, and emergency medical presence.c

 Local Government Approval Form

-A "Local Approval of Cannabis Event" form, signed by an authorized city or county representative, is mandatory, and must affirm that the applicant’s plans meet all local regulations and permit requirements for the location, activities, and expected attendance.
+A "Local Approval of Cannabis Event" form, signed by an authorized city or county representative, is mandatory.
+It must affirm that the applicant’s plans meet all local regulations and permit requirements for the location, activities, and expected attendance.
 No OCM event license is issued without this verified approval.mn+1

 Local Variation

-Requirements will vary widely by city, township, or county; organizers must consult with local officials at the earliest planning stage to determine exact permits needed for a specific site and event type.
+Requirements will vary widely by city, township, or county.
+Organizers must consult with local officials at the earliest planning stage to determine the exact permits needed for a specific site and event type.

 Comments